-Table 36: Displayed Messages
+Table 28: Displayed Messages

-Message Description Message Attachment Failed Your radio could not perform talkgroup attachment.
+Message Message Description Attachment Failed Your radio could not perform talkgroup attachment.
 It keeps on trying.
 If it does not succeed, try another talkgroup.
 Authenticate Failure Your radio could not register on an authenticated system (for example, the Authentication Key is incorrect, or authentication is disabled).
 Battery level too low The battery charge level is too low to perform the required operation.
-Call Barred The call is barred due to Barred Incoming Call or Barred Outgoing Call Profile.
 Call Cancelled You have canceled the call.
 Call Ended Faulty channel.
 Please try later.
 You have ended the call.
 Call Forwarding The radio you are trying to call is not available and the call is being forwarded to another radio.
 Call Modified The call you are participating in has been modified.
 Call Preempted Channel being used for priority.
-Decryption Failed: An error occurred while decrypting a message or call.
+Decryption Failed: An error occurred while decrypting a message.
 Emergency In Use Wait For Mic The Hot Microphone feature is active, but the channel transmit grant has been given to another Emergency call on the same talkgroup.
 Your radio microphone is not active during this time, but it automatically tries to regain talk permit after a predetermined time.
 Emgcy Mic Ended The Hot Microphone timer automatically expired, or you pressed the PTT button to cancel the Hot Microphone feature.
 Emergency Mic On The Hot Microphone feature is active, and your radio is automatically transmitting hands free emergency audio.
 Empty Entry The speed number you dialed does not exist, or the number exists but the group is non-selectable.
-Faulty Unit Self-test failed.
-An operational fault has been detected with Error your radio.
+Faulty Unit Error Self-test failed.
+An operational fault has been detected with your radio.
 Record the error number.
-Turn your radio off and contact service. ·
+Turn your radio off and contact service.
+Gateway available Your radio has connected to a gateway.
+Gateway not available Your radio cannot connect to a gateway, or connection has been lost.
+Individual Calls Only You can make only individual (private) calls.